-How to Connect Teamscale to GitHub
+How to Connect Teamscale's Code Connector to GitHub via GitHub App

 Teamscale integrates with GitHub as a GitHub App.
 This applies to both the official github.com platform and custom installations of GitHub Enterprise.
+The guide for connecting to the issues on GitHub via App can be found here or via an Access Token can be found here.

 General Option Reference